-Sealants protect the grooved and pitted surfaces of the teeth from bacteria and an acidic environment.
-They are especially effective on the chewing surfaces of the back teeth where most cavities in children are found.
-Sealants are made of a clear or shaded plastic and are applied to the teeth to help keep them cavity-free.
-They do not guarantee that your child will not get a cavity.
+Dental sealants are a safe and effective way to protect your teeth’s grooved and pitted chewing surfaces from bacteria and an acidic environment.
+Sealants are typically applied and most effective on the surfaces of the back molars where most cavities develop.
+Sealants are made of a clear or shaded plastic that is painted onto teeth to decrease the risk of cavities.
+Although they are safe and protect teeth, they do not guarantee that your child will not get a cavity.

 The dental sealant application is quick, easy, and done in one appointment.
 Your child’s dentist will clean and condition the tooth, then dry it completely before applying the sealant.
 Next, your dentist will apply the sealant material and it will flow into the pits and grooves on your tooth’s chewing surface.
 The sealant is then dried and hardened by a special light.
 The application process is completed before your child leaves the dentist office and will be able to eat right after the appointment!

 Dental sealants are helpful in protecting your child’s teeth from the pressures of biting and chewing, as well as helping ward off bacteria that can cause cavities.
 Even though sealants do not eliminate the risk of cavities, they can reduce the risk of cavities up to 80% in the first year.
 Dental sealants can last around 3 years, but some dentists find them still intact in adults.

 Yes!
 Dental sealants are covered by most insurance companies as “preventive care.”
 Sometimes, coverage may vary.
 Check with your insurance company to see if they have age limitations or coverage only for specific teeth.
 Your child’s dentist office can help guide you on what to expect from your insurance company.